Does your district use standards that are not included in the default groups of standards available? You can add those as custom standards.

 Continue reading for step-by-step directions for both options.

 Option 1: One at a time in the Control Center

 If you are choosing to add custom standards one at a time from the Main Admin account, follow the steps below.

 Step 1: Navigate to the Control Center.

-Step 2: Select the Standards tab.
+Step 2: On the Grading page, select the Standards Settings tab.